Yellowstone

 ITINERARY

 Winter in Yellowstone is a dynamic and thrilling season.
 Bison crowd around thermal pools while the park's predators prepare their own winter strategies.
-Travel and learn with EPI - you'll go beyond what most park visitors see by working with park researchers, studying animal tracks by snowshoe, and heading to the Lamar Valley for a day of wolf observation.
+You and your students will go beyond what most park visitors see by working with park researchers to collect data in the field and spend time in the iconic Lamar Valley for a day of wolf observation.
+There is an option to earn 3 undergraduate credits through the University of Montana (separate registration process and tuition fees apply).

 TUITION & DATES